diffblue/gitlab/doc/user/crm/index.md

 ### View issues linked to a contact

-To view a contact's issues:
+To view a contact's issues, select a contact from the issue sidebar, or:

 1. On the top bar, select **Menu > Groups** and find your group.
 1. On the left sidebar, select **Customer relations > Contacts**.